Officiating Bishop: Bishop Peggy A. Johnson

 Endorsement of episcopal candidate: No

-Number of people ordained, commissioned or received into associate membership, and average age:
+Number of people ordained, commissioned or received into associate membership, and average age: 1 commissioned elder.

 Did your clergy session approve any openly gay candidates for ministry?
 No.

-Number of clergy retired: 20
+Number of clergy retired: 14 first time retirees and four re-retirees.

 Like what you're reading?
 Support the ministry of UM News!
 Your support ensures the latest denominational news, dynamic stories and informative articles will continue to connect our global community.
 Make a tax-deductible donation at ResourceUMC.org/GiveUMCom.